-Observation It could not be confirmed that the Responsible Person has provided residents and lease holders with information about the importance of fire doors and the obligation to maintain them.
-Action explains the purpose and importance of fire doors in the building, the importance of maintaining the fire in fire doors, the resident/lease holders duty in relation to the upkeep and regular inspection of fire doors.
-5 Priority Medium Target Date 19th April 2023 Responsible Person Cost Comments
+Observation It could not be confirmed that the obligation to maintain them.
+Responsible Person h as provided residents and lease holders with information about the importance of fire doors and the Б Action Produce and issue to all residents, information that explains the purpose and importance of fire doors in the building, the importance of maintaining the fire doors, the basic checks that should be carried out on fire doors, the resident/lease holders duty in relation to the upkeep and regular inspection of fire doors.
+5 Priority Medium Target Date 15th August 2023 Responsible Cost